mbeckh/detours-gmock/README.md

 ```

 ## License
 The code is released under the Apache License Version 2.0.
-Please see [LICENSE](LICENSE) for details and
+Please see [LICENSE](LICENSE) for details.
-[NOTICE](NOTICE) for the required information when using detours-gmock in your own work.